-With the financial support from the Austrian Development Agency, (ADA) through FDAALNFOD has achieved significant strides in promoting gender equality within organisations of persons with disabilities and disability mainstreaming in 5 other women rights associations so that such associations can be confident enough to address the rights of persons with disabilities especially women and girls in the prevention of gender based violence, gender equality and disability mainstreaming.
+With the financial support from the Austrian Development Agency, (ADA) through FDAALNFOD has achieved significant strides in promoting gender equality within organisations of persons with disabilities and disability mainstreaming in 5 other women rights associations so that such associations can be confident enough to address the with disabilities rights of persons especially women and girls in the prevention of gender based violence, gender equality and disability mainstreaming.
 This includes: WLSA, FIDA, Solidarity Centre, LCN ETC.The project was implemented in five (5) districts, Berea, Leribe, Maseru rural, Mafeteng and Mohale's Hoek.

 Prior to the impklementation of this initiative, LNFOD undertook a gender analysis study to determine the extent to which gender is considered at LNFOD and within its member organisations in the development of policies, design and implementation of programmes.
-The study also covers issues on gender based violence against persons with disabilities with the particular focus on women and girls with disabilities; economic empowerment of women and girls with disabilities and gender sensitive disability inclusive education.
+The study also covers issues on gender based violence against persons with disabilities with the particular focus on women and girls with disabilities: economic empowerment of women and girls with disabilities and gender sensitive disability inclusive education.
 The study report served as the baseline for the effective implementation of a 4 year project on gender and disability which started in the beginning of 2020.

-The gender analysis highlights several gaps in LNFOD advocacy and its DPOS including, lack of awareness on the intersection between gender and disability; consideration of gender and disability as separate issues, multiple discrimination suffered by women with disabilities because of gender and disability; limited participation of women with disabilities in the income generation and economic empowerment activities which could take them out of poverty.
+The gender analysis highlights several gaps in LNFOD advocacy and its DPOS including, lack of awareness on the intersection between gender and disability; consideration of gender and disability as separate issues, discrimination suffered multiple with disabilities because women of and disability; gender limited participation of women with disabilities in the income generation and economic empowerment activities which could take them out of poverty.

-The analysis further reveals that even there are women's though rights organisations in Lesotho, However they did not have the capacity to deal with the rights of women with disabilities effectively as most of their interventions are not disability inclusive.
+The analysis further reveals that even though there are women's rights organisations in Lesotho, However they did not have the capacity to deal with the of women with disabilities rights effectively as most of their interventions are not disability inclusive.
 Other hand, organisations of persons with disabilities did not adequately address gender equality within their organisations as the focus has only been on disability.
-This situation created gender and disabilityinequalities within and amongst people with disabilities as they did not participate equally in the siocio economic activities and decision making processes within the organisations.
+This situation created gender disabilityinequalities within and amongst people with disabilities as they did not participate equally in the siocio economic activities and decision making processes within the organisations.
 Males were found to be dominating in all aspects of development whilst women were lacking behind.

-To address these barriers, LNFOD developed and implemented a gender and disability strategy to capacitate LNFODstaff and DPOS on gender and disability including socio-economic interventionsfor women with disabilities.
-The outstanding outcome for disability mainstreaming amongst women's rights associations has been awareness creation on gender and disability whilst DPOS benefited greatly from learning from the women's rights organisations through the networking forum created by this project to facilitate partnership and knowledge sharing on gender equality amongst the local partners.
-It is therefore expected that the new project will strengthen the network and create new avenues for strengthening capacities of the organisations of persons with disabilities on gender equality and disability mainstreaming within women's rights organisations.
+To address these barriers, LNFOD developed and implemented a gender and disability strategy to capacitate LNFOD staff and DPOS on gender and gender and disability including socio-economic interventions for women disabilities.
+The outstanding outcome for disability mainstreaming amongst women's rights associations has been awareness creation on gender and disability whilst DPOS benefitedgreatly from learning from the women's rights organisations through the networking forum created by this project to facilitate partnership and knowledge sharing on gender equality amongst the local partners.
+It is therefore expected that the new project will strengthen the network create new avenues for and of strengthening capacities the organisations of persons with disabilities equality gender and disability mainstreaming within women's rights organisations.